Jaiparmar940/CS372-final-project-v2/README.md

 - Optimizer choice (Adam vs RMSprop) affects convergence speed and final performance
 - Early stopping based on validation performance prevents overfitting to training seeds

+### Hyperparameter Tuning Framework

+The project includes a systematic hyperparameter tuning framework (`src/hyperparameter_tuning/sweep.py`) that performs grid search over key hyperparameters including learning rates, discount factors, epsilon schedules, reward coefficients, entropy regularization, and network architectures.
+The framework uses validation-based selection to identify optimal configurations, logging results to CSV for analysis.
+This enables systematic exploration of the hyperparameter space and identification of configurations that generalize well across different environment seeds.

+### Optimizer Comparison

+The project compares multiple optimizers (Adam vs RMSprop) for DQN training, demonstrating how optimizer choice affects convergence speed and final performance.
+Adam typically provides faster initial convergence due to adaptive learning rates, while RMSprop can offer more stable training in some cases.
+The comparison is conducted on identical network architectures and hyperparameters, with results logged and visualized to show convergence differences.
+This analysis helps identify the most effective optimization strategy for the rocket landing task.

 ## Individual Contributions

 This project was completed collaboratively by **Jay Parmar** and **Ryan Christ**.
 All code development was assisted by Cursor AI, with each component assigned as follows: